-Welcome to the Child and Youth Care certification process.
+Welcome!
 For those who are new to the field of Child and Youth Care, some of the details may seem to branch all over the place.
 If in doubt, my first suggestion will always be to check with someone who has gone through the process (for some guidance).
 If that is not an option, please call the Child and Youth Care of Alberta Association office and talk to the administrator or ask for the contact information for one of the certification coordinators.
-Otherwise, I will provide a few ideas related to: eligibility for certification, preparing for the exams, the difference between the written and oral exams and other questions that are often asked:
+Otherwise, this will provide a few ideas related to eligibility for certification, preparing for the exams, the difference between the written and oral exams and other questions that are often asked:

 One of the first questions is related to who qualifies to apply for Child and Youth Care certification.
 My answer usually is: it depends on your educational background first, however it also depends on the amount of direct Child and Youth Care experience that you have and the type of position and agency with which you have experience.

 - If you have a degree or diploma in Child and Youth Care; this is considered the highest academic standard for preparation.
 This indicates that you have completed an academic program that covers the core areas of knowledge as well as a practicum component in the field of Child and Youth Care.
 These individuals do not have to complete the written or oral exam as part of their process, as they have met the standard within their academic program.
 As such, they can apply for certification by completing a one-year internship with their agency and having the agency endorse that they are meeting a satisfactory standard of practice during that one-year internship.
 They may apply for full certification at the end of one year of practice.
 They will be required to prove that they have completed their academic program, and have their agency endorsement.